pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

   3. Once we have verified if the request is correct and is intended for our app, we proceed with processing the input and send appropriate output.
 We do that in `SlackCommands.reply` this command will be send appropriate response.
+This can be a help command, or request to add new data , update existing data, delete one etc.

+  So here we learnt how to establish connection between Elixir App and Slack API, to respond to the user requests.
+Now we will move on to learn how make this connection stable and crash-proof.
+We will learn, how to make the Slack app supervisor and make sure it restart when crash happens, in the next section.

 ## Creating supervisor process to handle Slack connection independently

-- Now the most tricky part of this was to make the Slack app crash resistent.
+- Now the most tricky part of this was to make the Slack app Fault-tolerance.
-  By crash resistant, I mean it should not halt the whole system when it crashes and also it should manage to restart in such case because no one will Slack app which doesnt stay online all the time.
+  By Fault-tolerance, I mean it should not halt the whole system when it crashes and also it should manage to restart in such case because no one will want a Slack app which doesnt stay online all the time.
+Also auto-restart is required because we will not be available to monitor its online presence all the time and can't restart it instantly unless someone tells us or we notice that the app is offline.
+So we need it to auto-restart when something crashes.

 - We can do that by creating another Supervisor process under main Supervisor tree and that will make this connection independent of our main Supervisor